hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_pixel_art_inspired_wallpaper_featuring_a_retro_sty_cc34eab4-7dfe-4d2b-83cf-57b588785c31-0_0.content.md

 <!--font:Poppins-->

-# Retro Robot Background for Your Desktop
+# Desktop Retro Robot Background

 Add a touch of nostalgia to your computer with our pixel art-inspired wallpaper featuring a retro-style robot.
 The limited color palette and pixelated lines give it a unique, vintage feel that will transport you back in time.